bvz2000/use/README.md

 $VERSION_PATH/app/shelves/shelf.cfg
 ```

-Notice the use of the built in variables like $VERSION_PATH and $USE_PKG_PATH that make this .use file relocatable.
-In other words, when A new version of Clarisse is released, I merely need to copy this .use file to the new wrapper directory and it will automatically work with the new version.
+Notice the use of the built-in variables like $VERSION_PATH and $USE_PKG_PATH that make this .use file relocatable.
+In other words, when a new version of Clarisse is released, I merely need to copy this .use file to the new wrapper directory and it will automatically work with the new version.

-Clarisse uses an environmental variable named `IX_SHELF_CONFIG_FILE` to indicate where plugin definitions are loaded.
-I set this path in the .use package via the [path-postpend-IX_SHELF_CONFIG_FILE] section.
+The Clarisse app itself uses an environmental variable named `IX_SHELF_CONFIG_FILE` to indicate where plugin definitions are loaded.
+I set this path in the .use package via the [path-postpend-IX_SHELF_CONFIG_FILE] section (each unique path variable gets its own section named "[path-postpend-\<VARIABLE NAME\>]" OR "[path-prepend-\<VARIABLE NAME\>]" depending on whether you want the newly added path at the beginning or the end of the path variable list of paths).
 Now when Clarisse is launched, it will load this particular configuration file.
 This will become important in the next section where I discuss loading plugins for Clarisse.

 ### Managing Different Plugins for Applications.

-Clarisse has a python sdk and allows the user to write scripts that are accessible from a toolbar (which they refer to as a shelf).
+As a bit of background, Clarisse has a python sdk and allows the user to write scripts that are accessible from a toolbar (which they refer to as a shelf).
+Clarisse knows where to find these shelves based on the values set in an environmental variable called "IX_SHELF_CONFIG_FILE" that contains paths to the various config files defining these shelves.

 One tool I have written is called CLAM (Which stands for **CL**arisse **A**sset **M**anagement).
 This is a set of python scripts that interface with another tool I have written called SQUIRREL (an asset management back end).